sp00lin9/shadow/doc/readme-qt.rst

 Alternatively, install Qt Creator and open the `shadow.pro` file.

-An executable named `shadow` will be built.
+An executable named `umbra` will be built.

 Windows